 Below, experienced Sacramento plastic surgeon Donald Hause discusses the attraction and risks of C-tuck, and whether there is any realistic benefit in pairing these surgical procedures.

 Pregnancy has always been a major reason for the popularity of tummy tuck.
 During nine months of abdominal stress, stomach muscles may weaken and separate.
 These structural changes reshape the appearance of the belly, resulting in a look that is less toned and tight.
 For women whose delivery was Caesarean, there is the added consideration of the C-section scar.
-Tummy tuck, or abdominoplasty, recreates a smooth, “tucked-in” stomach by removing excess skin, some fat and tightening abdominal muscles.
+A tummy tuck, or abdominoplasty, recreates a smooth, “tucked-in” stomach by removing excess skin, and some fat and tightening abdominal muscles.

 The Rise of C-Tuck

 In recent years a new choice has gained popularity, the idea of planning twin birthdays for baby and belly with C-tuck.
 This is when tummy tuck is performed right after a Caesarean birth.
 There are a number of factors that should rule out C-tuck for many women.
 Chief among them is the reality that the Caesarean procedure would need to be planned in advance.
 A decision that is made during labor does not allow sufficient time for the obstetrician and plastic surgeon to coordinate the double operation.

 Even when Caesarean delivery has been chosen far in advance, there are compelling reasons to put tummy tuck on hold.
 Your body needs time to recover from the stress of pregnancy and to heal.
 The stretching of the abdomen and uterus can make it difficult for a surgeon to determine the extent of the tightening you will need.
 You will feel weak and exhausted from labor, and more so when your body is recovering from abdominoplasty.
 Plus, a tummy tuck will require one to two hours, the time you could be spending recovering from delivery and sharing your first moments with your new baby.